Image compression using the DCT method

 Image Compression with Cloudinary

 Image compression is an important factor when planning to deliver media.
 And with Cloudinary’s media optimization, we automatically compress images using the optimal encoder for the task.
-Our API can encode JPEG images automatically through f_auto, including with DCT compression.
+Our API can encode images automatically through f_auto, using the best available codec, whether that is JPEG, WebP, AVIF or JPEG XL.
+Although these different codecs all use DCT compression, they differ in their other coding tools and entropy coding capabilities, which allows more modern codecs like AVIF and JPEG XL to result in higher image quality at smaller file sizes.

 If you want to get a headstart on optimizing your media, try Cloudinary today.
 You can sign up for free today!